IBM/z-ai-agents/agent-helm-charts/ibm-operations-agent-z-spyre/README.md

 ## Image Signature Verification Guide

-This container image of the **IBM Operations Agent for Z** is digitally signed to guarantee authenticity and integrity.
+This container image of the **IBM Operations Agent for Z - Spyre** is digitally signed to guarantee authenticity and integrity.
 Use the following instructions to verify the image signature with the provided files.

 ---